 - Romantic or birthday themed decor for special occasions

 - They can also schedule golf, dinner reservations and tickets to local attractions for you.

-Although I knew that our stay at Hofsas House was complimentary, what I didn't know is that they had also pre-arranged complimentary dinners for us each night of our stay, along with tickets for the Carmel Wine Walk, so that we could experience some of what Carmel has to offer.
+Although I knew that our stay at Hofsas House was complimentary, what I didn’t know is that they had also pre-arranged complimentary dinners for us each night of our stay.
+There were also tickets for the Carmel Wine Walk so that we could experience some of what Carmel has to offer.

 After we had checked in and relaxed in our room for a while we found out that dinner plans had been made for us at The Grill – the place where we had been for lunch earlier in the day.
 The staff were more than happy to change those reservations for us and new ones were made at The Beach House at Lover’s Point.
 As soon as we walked in we were seated by the window and a selection of dishes were brought out for us to try.
 The black truffle gnocchi was amazing.

-The next morning, I picked up our continental breakfast downstairs and we relaxed in the room before heading out in the afternoon to enjoy the Carmel Wine Walk.
-The way it works is you purchase a Carmel Wine Walk by-the-Sea™ Wine Tasting Passport which is $65, and then you choose up to 9 wine tasting rooms out of a list of 14 to visit as you walk around Carmel.
-That price is per person, so if you decide to use it as a couple like we did, then you can visit 4 or 5 tasting rooms instead.
+The Carmel Wine Walk by-the-Sea™ Wine Tasting Passport is $65.
+You can choose up to 9 wine tasting rooms out of a list of 14 to visit.
+That price is per person, so if you decide to use it as a couple, then you can visit 4 or 5 tasting rooms.